izumiFinance/izumi-docs/docs/source/index.rst

-|br| The main purpose of the developer documentation is to introduce the concepts and tools related to iZiSwap, an innovative Concentrated Liquidity AMM solution designed for DEXes.
+|br| The main purpose of the developer documentation is to introduce the concepts and tools related to **iZiSwap**, an innovative Concentrated Liquidity AMM solution designed for DEXes.
 |br|
 |br| As a starting point, you can click :doc:`here <../iZiSwap/overview>` .